AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   review is required.

 * [PARTIAL_TERMINATION]
-  Subprograms which are called across the boundary of those units analyzed together should be annotated to specify that they will always return (with annotation Always_Return), might not return (with annotation Might_Not_Return) or never return (with aspect or pragma No_Return), otherwise they will be assumed to always return.
-The warning `assumed Always_Return` is guaranteed to be issued in cases where review is required.
+  Procedures and entries which are called across the boundary of those units analyzed together should be annotated to specify under which condition they shall terminate using the ``Always_Terminates`` aspect.
+Otherwise, these subprograms will be assumed to never terminate (if they are annotated with ``No_Return``) or always terminate (otherwise).
+The warning `assumed Always_Terminates` is guaranteed to be issued in cases where review is required.

 * [PARTIAL_TASKING]
   If no single run of GNATprove analyzes all units that define tasks, then for